-Secure, unexciting, super conservative in fact downright boring but… fixed annuity rates are considered safer than most investments!
-In 2007, it might have been hard to get anyone to admit that they actually put much money into a fixed annuity!
+Secure, unexciting, super conservative in fact downright boring but… fixed annuity contracts are considered far safer than securities investments!
+In 2007, it might have been hard to get anyone to admit that they actually put much money into a fixed index annuity!
 However, today it is a different story as many individuals lost substantial amounts of money with security investments during our not so distant Great Recession.
-Since 2007, millions of folks holding safe fixed annuities suddenly found themselves encouraged by the fact that their fixed annuity rates were secure and growing as a fixed annuity was designed to do.
-Their fixed annuities protected them from the financial crisis and saved all or at least kept that portion of their retirement plan intact with locked in, with fixed annuity rates.
+Since 2007, millions of folks holding safer fixed annuities suddenly found themselves encouraged by the fact that their locked in rates of return were secure and growing as they were designed to do.
+Using these protected them from the Great Recession and saved all or at least that portion of their retirement plan intact with locked in interest rates from their fixed contracts.

-Fixed annuity rates offer competitive interest, typically 1-3% higher than bank products.
-They were never designed to give returns that are potentially available in the stock market, however; for the first ten years of this new century many actually outperformed the market and may do so again in a down or flat market.
+Rates for fixed annuities offer competitive APR interest, typically 1-3% higher than bank products.
+They were never designed to give returns that are potentially available in the stock market, however; for the first ten years of this new century many actually outperformed the stock market and may do so again in a down or an extended flat market.

-When you buy an annuity the insurance provider and the contract available will determine the actual rate.
-Longer terms of five to ten years offer higher rates than shorter term annuities, though a one to five-year annuity can still potentially outperform bank CDs.
-In addition to earning higher interest rates, fixed annuities have even greater growth potential with tax-deferral accelerating their growth.
+When you buy an annuity the insurance provider and contract available will determine the actual rate.
+Longer terms of five to ten years offer higher rates than shorter term, though a one to five-year annuity can still potentially outperform bank instruments.
+In addition to earning higher interest rates, a fixed annuity has even greater growth potential with tax-deferral accelerating their growth.

-When comparing fixed annuities to CDs, many factors are clearly in favor of annuities.
-Moreover, CDs and securities don’t offer much in the way of additional retirement benefits.
-CDs have early withdrawal penalties as do fixed annuities and they are both considered safe and secure.
+When comparing these to bank instruments, many factors are clearly in favor of the annuity.
+Moreover, banks and securities don’t offer much in the way of additional retirement benefits.
+Some bank instruments have early withdrawal penalties as do fixed annuities and they are both considered safe and secure.

-However if you keep your money liquid and lose the opportunity to make an extra 2% per year for ten years, you will actually pay a lost opportunity penalty of 31% by default.
+However, if you keep your money liquid and lose the opportunity to make an extra 2% per year for ten years, you may actually pay a lost opportunity penalty of 31% by default.
 That extra 2% compounded will increase your asset value by 31%.
-So if you plan properly, the fixed index annuity for retirement has the potential to make a significant difference over fixed investments and cash equivalents, and, at times, it actually does beat the stock market!
-So even a 10% early surrender penalty on an annuity can be small compared to a potential 31% penalty by default for liquidity.
+So if you plan properly, the fixed index annuity for retirement has the potential to make a significant difference over other fixed investments and cash equivalents, and, at times, it actually can beat the stock market!
+So even a 10% early surrender penalty can be small compared to a potential stock market correction.
 In fact, annuities have many additional benefits: For more information about fixed index annuities.

-Fixed index annuities have many features that are unique in both the fixed-rate safe-money world and the securities investment world.
-Fixed index annuities are a modern, hybrid class of annuities that utilize a safe approach to asset growth.
-They combine to principal and accumulation with the inflation-hedging ability of higher interest crediting.
-Their upside potential is limited to less than the full upside of the stock market, however, the positive of this is there are no loss years, think of avoiding all losses, and only retaining gains.
-This potential makes fixed index annuities quite enticing, so, you might want to consider utilizing them for a portion of your own retirement portfolio to provide income for life.
+Fixed index annuities have many features that are unique in both the fixed-rate safer-money world and the securities risk investment world.
+Initially introduced in 1995, they are a modern class of annuity that utilize a safer approach to asset growth potential.
+They combine guarantees** on principal and accumulation with the inflation-hedging ability of higher interest rate crediting.
+Their upside potential is limited to less than the full upside of the stock market, however, the most positive effect of this is – NO LOSS YEARS, consider avoiding all losses, and only retaining gains.
+This potential makes these types of investments quite popular, so, you may want to consider utilizing them for some portion of your own retirement portfolio to provide income for life.

 - Safety: Backed by highly rated state regulated insurers